Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Here's a floor plan to help you understand the things we were undertaking:

 The kitchen had vinyl sheet flooring laid over half inch plywood, which in turn was laid on top the hardwood strip flooring.
-But, the house was constructed by laying this hardwood strip flooring right on the floor joists with no subfloor.
-So, in order to put tile in the kitchen and have not it be higher than the adjacent hardwood, the kitchen floor needed to be stripped to the joists.
+But, the house was originally constructed by laying this hardwood strip flooring right on the floor joists with no subfloor.
+So, in order to put tile in the kitchen and have not it be higher than the adjacent hardwood, thus the kitchen floor needed to be stripped to the joists.

 First step is demo.
 We started by removing the base cabinets and peeling off the vinyl and plywood: